antoinezanardi/werewolves-assistant-web/README.md

 ## 🐺 Description
 Werewolves Assistant Web is a Vue web app using the [Werewolves Assistant API](https://github.com/antoinezanardi/werewolves-assistant-api).
-Thanks to this app, be the game master of the Werewolves game is so easy !
+Thanks to this app, being the game master of the Werewolves of Millers Hollow game is so easy !
 Try it out now with live demos below.

 ## 🌻 Live demos
 Two environments are set up: